Can my relationship survive Christmas?

 Make time for yourself and as a couple

 Having space is important and without it, you can feel emotionally and physically claustrophobic.
 Schedule in some time (even if it’s just 30 minutes) to be alone as well as taking time out as a couple without other people around you.
-Go for a walk and get some fresh air; too much time indoors altogether can feel overwhelming.
+Go for a walk and get some fresh air; too much time indoors all together can feel overwhelming.

 You don’t have to have sex just because it’s Christmas

 If you find that you are pre-occupied or anxious over the festive period, sex may not be so easy or enjoyable.
 If you are worried about this, ease some of the pressure by agreeing not to have sex your usual way.
 Enjoy a naked cuddle or a sensual massage instead.
 Besides, too much food and alcohol are not ideal ingredients for good sex!

 If you are worried that the cocktail of characters around the festive dinner table is likely to cause a bad atmosphere, have a few lighthearted games to play as a pleasant distraction from potential heated arguments.